ebosveld/katacoda-scenarios/kubernetes101/step3.md

 `minikube addons enable ingress`{{execute}}

 Now we need to tell the ingress controller how to route the traffic.
 We do this by creating an _ingress_ component with routing rules.
-In the following example we use `[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com` as hostname so we can actually try it out.
+In the following example we use a special Katacoda url as hostname so we can actually try it out.
 We map /app1 to the load balancing service called _webapp1-svc_.

 Copy the definition below.